 (1) A person whose application for a certificate or renewal of a certificate has been refused by the Director or whose certificate has been varied, suspended or cancelled by the Director pursuant to this Act, may apply to the State Administrative Tribunal for a review of the decision to refuse, vary, suspend or cancel, as the case may be.

-[(2), (3) repealed]
+[(2), (3) deleted]

 [Section 8 amended by No. 55 of 2004 s.
 15.]